pinkfloydsito/ds-practice-2025/docs/checkpoint-2.md

 # 📜 Project Documentation

-This document explains the architecture and inner workings of the order-processing system involving multiple microservices, Redis-based leader election, and vector clocks.
+This document explains the architecture and inner workings of the order-processing system involving multiple microservices, Redis-based leader election, the system model and vector clocks.

 ---